shenwei356/LexicMap/docs/content/usage/utils/seed-pos.md

   Using -v/--verbose will output more columns:
      len_aaa,  length of consecutive A's.
      seq,      sequence between the previous and current seed.

+Figures:
+  Using -O/--plot-dir will write plots into given directory:
+    - Histograms of seed distances.
+        - Histograms of numbers of seeds in sliding windows.

 Usage:
   lexicmap utils seed-pos [flags]